 - Serve warm and enjoy!

-Oat flour can be made at home using old-fashioned whole rolled oats.
-Simply process them in a blender or food processor until well ground and a flour like texture is formed.
+OAT FLOUR: Oat flour can be made at home using old-fashioned whole rolled oats.
+Simply process them in a blender or food processor until well ground and a flour-like texture is formed.
 One cup of oats will create one cup of oat flour.

-This recipe can also be made completely vegan by using a “chia seed egg” to replace the eggs.
+EGG: This recipe can also be made completely vegan by using a “chia seed egg” to replace the eggs.
 One “chia egg” is simply made by combining 1 tbsp. chia seeds into one 3 tbsp. water, and leaving it for 5-10 minutes until it becomes gelatinous in texture.
-In the case of this recipe, to replace 3 eggs you would need: 3 tbsp. chia seeds mixed with 9 tbsp. water.
+In the case of this recipe, to replace 3 eggs you would need 3 tablespoons chia seeds mixed with 9 tablespoon of water.